 Reduction in temperature set points, economical use of air conditioning, and usage monitoring help in the reduction of utility bills.
 Smart AC controllers such as Cielo Breez Plus enable you to constantly monitor your AC temperatures even when you are not home.
 You can control the air conditioner with your phone from any location.
 If you feel the temperature is too low or too high, you can adjust it instantly, and reduce energy consumption.
-Automatic schedules turn the AC on or off according to pre-programmed time tables, which again, result in avoiding excessive use of the AC.
+Automatic schedules turn the AC on or off according to pre-programmed timetables, resulting in avoiding excessive use of the AC.

 Another associated benefit, along with a reduction in energy bills, is the reduction in carbon footprint.
 An estimated 40 percent of all US CO2 emissions come from the demand for heating and cooling.
 With a rational use of air conditioner usage, carbon emissions would also accordingly fall.

-The most drastic effect though of an ideal house temperature is on your comfort and health.
-As discussed before, a suitable temperature is beneficial for your sleep and quality of life.
+The most drastic effect, though, of an ideal house temperature is on your comfort and health.
+As discussed before, an optimal room temperature is beneficial for your sleep and quality of life.
 Instead of having to sweat all around and remain uncomfortable, an ideal temperature leads you to remain in a relaxed and calm manner throughout the day and achieve a peaceful sleep at night.

-7 Best Ways to Maintain Your Ideal Room Temperature
+7 Best Ways to Maintain Your Perfect Room Temperature

 Smart AC controllers provide unparalleled flexibility in HVAC control.
 What if you want to control your air conditioning from a far-away location?
 Such as from your office or your holiday destination?
 What if you want to set intelligent triggers for temperature and humidity?

-Smart AC controllers provide all these functions and much more, at your fingertips.
+Smart AC controllers provide all these functions and much more at your fingertips.
 You can control the AC with a smartphone.
-Moreover, you could set up your preferred temperature, operating profile, and set schedules for the whole week.
+Moreover, you could set up your preferred temperature, operating profile, and set a schedule for the whole week.
 Now you won’t have to worry about constantly fidgeting with your AC again and again to maintain the ideal room temperature.

 You could even set up a temperature or humidity range through smart controllers.
-The controller then works to maintain the room temperature within those upper and lower bounds, all by itself!
+The controller then maintains the room temperature within those upper and lower bounds, all by itself!

 Humidity is closely linked with temperature.
-A humid environment would lead you to sweat and being lethargic, leading you to constantly adjust the temperature on your air conditioner.
-By keeping the humidity levels in a comfortable range of around 45%, temperature levels can also be then kept at ideal room levels.
-Dehumidifiers can be used for this purpose.
+A humid environment would lead you to sweat and be lethargic, making you constantly adjust the temperature on your air conditioner.
+By keeping the humidity levels in a comfortable range of around 45%, temperature levels can also be then kept at optimum levels.

 Here is more information on ideal home humidity levels.

 Zoning systems allow you to set specific temperatures within each specific area of your home.
-The upstairs area can be set at a slightly lower temperature, while the lower portion can be at a slightly higher temperature.
-Or bedroom can all be set at a singular temperature, whereas the living room and kitchen areas can be at the same temperatures.
-Zoning allows temperatures to be largely similar across a home.
+For example, you can set the upstairs area at a slightly lower temperature, while the lower portion can be at a slightly higher temperature.
+Or bedroom can at a singular temperature, whereas the living room and kitchen areas can be at the same temperatures.
+Zoning allows you to maintain average house temperatures without having you to change the temperature of each room.
 So that the air conditioning system does not have to constantly work to equalize the temperatures between two rooms or areas.

 For example, if the bedroom is at 72 degrees and the living room is at 76, and the door for the bedroom is left open into the living room, the bedroom AC will have to work extra harder to maintain the temperature and the room will become warmer.
-If this were a zone, this problem would not be present and the ideal house temperature will be maintained.
+Here, zoning can help.

-Windows can be a source of heat into the room, through sunlight.
-In times of direct sunlight, the room will become much warmer than usual.
+Windows can be a source of heat in the room through sunlight.
+Therefore, in times of direct sunlight, the room will become much warmer than usual.
 A solution to this is to use window shades or apply UV filters and colored screens on the windows.
 This reduces the amount of sunlight and its intensity coming inside the room.

 Old and faulty HVAC units often have trouble keeping a steady temperature.
 This is due to multiple reasons, the most common of which is leaky pipes and refrigerant leaks.
 The efficiency of such systems is also low and they expend a great amount of energy to keep a constant temperature.

 Faulty units often work at will.
 Meaning during some times of the day, they will be cooling or heating as intended, but be non-operational at others.
-This is why it is important to get your AC checked up often by a professional.
+Your should often have your AC checked up checked by a professional.

 Utility and HVAC companies are now offering home audits from an HVAC perspective.
-These professionals thoroughly inspect your home and look for potential sources of heat or cold.
-These can be cracked windows, improperly sealed cabinets, broken doors, and broken ducts or walls.
-These sources serve as spots for leakage of air from the room and result in variations in temperature throughout the day.
+These professionals thoroughly inspect your home and look for potential sources of heat or cold such as cracked windows, improperly sealed cabinets, broken doors, and broken ducts or walls.
+These sources serve as spots for air leakage from the room and result in variations in temperature throughout the day.

 Home appliances such as refrigerators, freezers, and computers serve as heat sources within a room.
 They eject heat.
 But it is not constant.
-Heat is ejected only during specific times and during heavy usage.
-In times such as these, an additional heat source within the room can change the room temperature very quickly, this is why it is recommended to place such appliances in rooms where an ideal room temperature is not important.
+Heat is emitted only during specific times and during heavy usage.
+In times such as these, an additional heat source within the room can change the room temperature very quickly.
+You should place your appliances in rooms where an ideal room temperature is not important.